archivesunleashed/auk-notebooks/README.md

 This application is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+## Resources

+The example dataset in the `data` directory was created with the [Archives Unleashed Cloud](https://cloud.archivesunleashed.org/), and is drawn from the [B.C.
+Teachers' Labour Dispute (2014)](https://archive-it.org/collections/4867), collected by the University of Victoria Libraries.
+We are grateful that they've allowed us to use this material.
+The full-text derivative file is a random sample (37,000 lines) of the complete file because of GitHub file size limitations.

+If you use this material, please cite it along the following lines:

+- Archives Unleashed Project.
+(2018).
+Archives Unleashed Toolkit (Version 0.17.0).
+Apache License, Version 2.0.
+- University of Victoria Libraries, B.C.
+Teachers' Labour Dispute (2014), Archive-It Collection 4867, https://archive-it.org/collections/4867.

 ## Acknowledgments

 This work is primarily supported by the [Andrew W. Mellon Foundation](https://uwaterloo.ca/arts/news/multidisciplinary-project-will-help-historians-unlock).
 Any opinions, findings, and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the sponsors.